-Whenever I don’t bring my lunch to work, 8 times out of 10 I would pick up a box of roasted vegetables with a large turkey meatball from the local store’s lunch bar.
-Let me tell you, those roasted vegetables are really good, albeit quite expensive and have a fairly limited variety.
+Whenever I don't bring my lunch to work, eight times out of ten, I would pick up a box of roasted vegetables with a large turkey meatball from the local store's lunch bar.
+Let me tell you, those roasted vegetables are really good, albeit quite expensive, and have a fairly limited variety.

 My tips for making great roasted vegetables

-No question, the secret to making excellent roasted veggies lies in the variety.
-A bunch of roasted potatoes, or Brussels sprouts, no matter how well prepared, can never compete with a medley of root and non-root veggies.
-Here you have softer and crunchier textures, sweet and tart, and a wide range of colors and nutrients, and all the minerals coming especially from root vegetables.
+No question the secret to making excellent roasted veggies lies in the variety.
+No matter how well prepared, a bunch of roasted potatoes or Brussels sprouts can never compete with a medley of root and non-root veggies.
+Here, you have softer and crunchier textures, sweet and tart, and a wide range of colors and nutrients, and all the minerals come especially from root vegetables.
 And each person can pick whatever veggies they like.
 Even the pickiest eaters will be happy with these roasted vegetables!

 Thick dressing is another little secret I learned about during my experiments.
-Thick dressing sticks to veggies and each piece coming out of the oven is a tasty, perfectly seasoned little morsel.
+Thick dressing sticks to veggies, and each piece coming out from the oven is a tasty, perfectly seasoned little morsel.

 I like to cut vegetables about the same size so that they cook evenly.
 Dense vegetables like beetroots need to be cut a bit thinner than the rest to cook through in time.
-Brussels sprouts are a toss – sometimes I cut them in half, sometimes I roast them whole.
+Brussels sprouts are a toss - sometimes I cut them in half and, sometimes, roast them whole.